storj/docs/zksync.md

 Finally, zkSync enables our Storage Node Operators to more easily interact directly with the world of DeFi through solutions like Curve, Numio, Uniswap V3, and others.

 **We are excited to share this update around payment scaling with our community of operators.
 If you have any questions about using zkSync, check out our documentation.
-If you have ideas, or would like to talk with the team, please feel free to .**
+If you have ideas, or would like to talk with the team, please feel free to [reach out on our forum](http://forum.storj.io/).**

 ## Understanding zkSync fees
 Matter Labs runs an API for calculating transfer fees.
 Here's an example session to determine the Layer 2 to Layer 1 withdrawal fee: